feross/spoof/README.md

 **Requires Node 0.11+, because we need execSync.**

-(TODO: finish adding Windows support!
-Working on it now.)

 ### why?

 I made this because changing your MAC address in OS X is harder than it should be.
 The Wi-Fi card needs to be manually disassociated from any connected networks in order for the change to apply correctly – super annoying!
 Doing this manually each time is tedious and lame.

 Instead, just run `spoof` and change your MAC address in one command.
-Now for Windows and Linux, too!
+Now for Linux, too!

 ### usage